OpenCode Docker

 • Mounts config files to /config (sets OPENCODE_CONFIG and OPENCODE_CONFIG_DIR, including tui.json)

-• Mounts config/agents to /config/agents so Markdown custom agents are available in every ocd session
+• Mounts agents to /config/agents so Markdown custom agents are available in every ocd session

 • Mounts config/tmux.conf to /home/coder/.tmux.conf for container-internal tmux sessions